1.09.2013

 Beans, chickpeas, and potato croquettes made for filling sides.

-And all of those were just the first courses.
+And all those were just the first courses.
 I was happy to see so many vegetables.
 The pasta course came next, and it consisted of fusilli-like pasta with mushrooms and zucchini, ravioli with eggplant, gnocchi, and mama pasta -- which was sort of like cannelloni with a ricotta filling.

 The next part of the meal reminded me of food I've had at Portuguese restaurants.
 We had nicely salted French fries and a lightly dressed salad along with a plate of grilled meats.
 There was lamb (which was amazing but the smallest portion on the plate), pork, chicken, beef, sausage, and kebabs.
 It was all very simply prepared, just lightly seasoned and grilled.